 If I had a dollar for every time I have been asked about Bitcoin recently, well, I could actually buy a Bitcoin!
 What was once a fringe item not long ago has burst into the headlines and taken on the feel of a gold rush.
-My fourteen year old son has tinkered with it for a while, but now the general population is beginning to ask if they should be involved.
-Given the extreme interest in Bitcoin and other crypto-currencies, I’d like to share my thoughts from the perspective of a financial advisor whose focus is predominately on achieving long term client goals and retirement planning issues.
+My fourteen-year-old son has tinkered with it for a while, but now the general population is beginning to ask if they should be involved.
+Given the extreme interest in Bitcoin and other crypto-currencies, I’d like to share my thoughts from the perspective of a financial advisor whose focus is predominately on achieving long-term client goals and retirement planning issues.

-I will be the first to admit, I do not have a crystal ball to tell me which, if any, crypto-currency reaches acceptance and begins to behave as a real currency.
+I will be the first to admit, I do not have a crystal ball to tell me which, if any, crypto-currency reaches acceptance and begins to behave like a real currency.
 I do know that the volatility that is present in the marketplace will have to die down before it has a chance of becoming a contender.
-After all, would you want to spend a unit of crypto currency today that might buy twice as many goods tomorrow, or conversely, would you want to sell your goods for a currency that might be worth half as much in short order.
+After all, would you want to spend a unit of cryptocurrency today that might buy twice as many goods tomorrow, or conversely, would you want to sell your goods for a currency that might be worth half as much in short order.
 The current behavior of the crypto markets makes me believe they are not yet ready for the big leagues.
 I am not saying it will never be, it simply has many hurdles to clear first.
 Once again, if a currency fails to gain acceptance what would make it retain any value?
-The fact that it is impossible to predict with reasonable certainty the development of the crypto marker, makes it, in my opinion imprudent to place any of your serious money into these holdings.
+The fact that it is impossible to predict with reasonable certainty the development of the crypto market, makes it, in my opinion, imprudent to place any of your serious money into these holdings.

 I personally believe that the proper way to look at wealth and wealth creation is not in terms of dollar bills, bitcoin, or ounces of gold, but rather the ability to produce goods and services that people need and desire.
 Currencies, real or digital are not the basis of wealth.
 They are simply the way society has ultimately decided to efficiently trade goods and services with one another.
 A dollar bill has no value if it is not accepted for trade and neither does a bitcoin.
 If we look at wealth this way, we don’t need to get drawn into the crypto craze.
 If you focus on owning the companies that profitably produce the items people want, I believe that you will be in good shape no matter how society agrees to facilitate the trade.
 It’s a basic concept; invest in companies that produce profit and income and use that additional income to acquire more companies that produce profit and income.
 If you do this, you don’t need to guess if or which digital currency will gain acceptance.
 You will ultimately be able to acquire the currency in use by providing the goods and services society desires.